Home > How to Tips

 English Français Deutsch やまと Español Português

-Summary: What to do if Photos Cannot Find the System Photo Library on your Mac/MacBook?
-This post from iBoysoft will give you an introduction to System Photo Library and offer you six methods to fix this issue on your Mac/MacBook.
+Summary: What do you do if Photos Cannot Find the System Photo Library on your Mac or MacBook?
+This post from iBoysoft will give you an introduction to System Photo Library and offer you six methods to fix this issue on your Mac or MacBook.

 What to Do If Photos Cannot Find the System Photo Library on Your Mac or MacBook

-When you open Photos on your Mac/MacBook, you may receive an error message that Photos Cannot Find the System Photo Library, which makes thousands of photos on your Mac/MacBook inaccessible.
+When you open Photos on your Mac or MacBook, you may receive an error message that Photos Cannot Find the System Photo Library, which makes thousands of photos on your Mac or MacBook inaccessible.
 And it indicates you can't view, open, edit, or share your pictures.

-The reason why the photos cannot find System Photo Library could be different every time.
+The reason why the Photos cannot find the System Photo Library could be different every time.
 It could be a Photos app bug, one of your Photos Library may be corrupted, or there can be some corrupted image files in the library folder.

-No matter when it appears, there are some solutions that can help you to fix Photos Cannot Find the System Photo Library.
-Keep reading the following text and let's proceed with it.
+No matter when it appears, the solutions below can help you fix Photos Cannot Find the System Photo Library.
+Keep reading the following text to find the answer!

 MethodsDifficulty levelCostsApplicable scenarios